 Is that the most significant difference you notice between sociology students compared to other disciplines?

 Yes, it is.
 You look much more at the theory, and you also ask yourself what should be structurally different or better.
 A lot of people don't ask those questions.

 Looking back at your year, what did you enjoy most about the master?

-In the first period, during the course Introduction to Organisational Dynamics in the Digital Society, you touch upon many different things, and I really enjoyed that.
+In the first period, during the course Introduction to Digitalisation in Work and Society, you touch upon many different things, and I really enjoyed that.
 Changing Organisations and Technology was for me the most sociological course in the second period.
 And that also felt very familiar.
 Then you notice that as a sociologist, you have an advantage over others.
 The way we handled the material also felt familiar.

 In the last period, we had a course that emphasises organisational psychology, and that didn't appeal to me at all at first.
 The way of thinking and doing things was not like what I was used to.
 It seemed very reductionist, and there was, from my perspective, mostly thinking from the individual and models.
 But towards the end of the period, I had a eureka moment.
 It's a different way of approaching an issue, and I liked that the most.

 Yes, quite a bit.
 My internship also has a lot to do with that.
 My image was that I would find a practical connection with the practice.
 For example, several guest speakers gave lectures and engage in discussions with us.
 This connects you with people in the field, so the link with practice becomes clear.